Structured data Google guide for better AI visibility

 Structured data as a growth strategy

-Structured data works best as part of a holistic digital strategy:
+Structured data works best as part of a broader digital strategy:

 • AI automation for efficient implementation